 2. 3. and 4.
-The Adventures of the Wilderness Family Trilogy – The first one released in 1975, these movies are about the Robinson family who decides to make a drastic off-grid move into the Rocky Mountains where they build a cabin and live off the land because of their daughter’s health.
-The inspiration these movies offer is courage one to step outside the norm and do something radical even if everyone else thinks your crazy.
+The Adventures of the Wilderness Family Trilogy – The first one was released in 1975, these movies are about the Robinson family who decides to make a drastic off-grid move into the Rocky Mountains where they build a cabin and live off the land because of their daughter’s health.
+The inspiration these movies offer is the courage to step outside the norm and do something radical even if everyone else thinks you are crazy.

 6. The Man From Snowy River 1982 – This is an Australian based film starring Kirk Douglas and it’s about a young man who loses his father in a farm accident and tries to carve out his own existence in the world by working on a ranch to establish himself on his own homestead.
 This one too has a message about age only the opposite of the before mentioned.
 This film shows that even a young person can accomplish great things through hard work and perseverance.

 7. Return To Snowy River 1988 – This movie actually has 3 different titles.
 In the U.S it was released by Walt Disney as Return to Snowy River, in Australia it was The Man From Snowy River 2 and in the U.K.it was released as The Untamed.
 This movie is a continuation of the first and therefore has the same message and inspiring storyline.